bdyontar/NoSeMaze/README.md

-# AutonomouseS
+# NoSeMaze

 Table of Content:

 [TOC]

-AutonomouseS is an automatic olfactometer system which was developed as a part of natural-habitat oriented sensor-rich environment maze for laboratory mice.
-The purpose of AutonomouseS is to train the mice olfactory tasks (e.g. a simple go or no-go task associated to some odours) without the need to remove the mice from the maze.
-It was developed based on AutonoMouse by Erskine et al.[^1]
+NoSeMaze was developed as an automatic olfactometer system based on AutonoMouse by Erskine et al.[^1] which allows laboratory mice to be trained with olfactory tasks in a semi-natural habitat.
+This reduced contact between the mice and the experimentator reduces also external influences that might affect the mice as they are training.
+Since then NoSeMaze was further enriched with many sensors to gather data related to social behaviour of the mice.
+Hence the name NoSeMaze (natural-habitat oriented sensor-enriched maze).

 [^1]: [Erskine, Andrew et al. “AutonoMouse: High throughput operant conditioning reveals progressive impairment with graded olfactory bulb lesions.”
 PloS one vol. 14,3 e0211571.
 6 Mar.
 2019, doi:10.1371/journal.pone.0211571](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6402634/)